 Benchmark rates have been fundamental to interest rate markets for decades and banks can choose to use these in the pricing of their products and services.
 In Bank of Ireland benchmarks are generally used in business and corporate loans and financial products and the most commonly used benchmarks are LIBOR and EURIBOR.

-These new Risk Free Rates (RFRs) differ from current benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
-These new rates will replace existing benchmarks for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.
+Some existing benchmarks will be replaced, and the replacement benchmarks or Risk-Free Rates (RFRs), differ from traditional benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
+These new rates will replace traditional benchmarks such as LIBOR for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.

 Interest rates on Bank of Ireland Variable Rate Mortgages provided to personal customers (i.e. customers who are not business banking or corporate banking customers) are set by Bank of Ireland at its discretion and will NOT be impacted by Benchmark reform.
 The factors that the Bank considers when setting its variable rates are detailed in our Variable Rate Policy Statement which is available on our website at BOI.com/mortgages or from any branch of the Bank.

 Bank of Ireland Tracker mortgage loans use the ECB Repo rate which is also NOT impacted by Benchmark Reform.